It’s that time of year again where retailers and shoppers rejoice. The clock is ticking and the countdown to Black Friday is on.

 1. Plan early.

-You should be going into the holiday season with:
+It’s never too early to start preparing and you should be going into the holiday season with:

 - An intuitive user interface